wp-plugins/cf-whiteboard/readme.txt

 Contributors: collindo
 Tags: crossfit, wod, fitness, workout, tracking, sports, excercise Tested up to: 3.3.1
-Stable tag: 1.53
+Stable tag: 1.54

 CF Whiteboard is a CrossFit<sup>&reg;</sup> workout tracker that integrates with your affiliate's website.

 == Description ==

 [CF Whiteboard](http://cfwhiteboard.com) is a CrossFit<sup>&reg;</sup> workout tracker that integrates with your affiliate's website.
-Our product is currenty in Beta testing - try it out for free and let us know how we can make it better.
-We're happy to install the plugin for you and get it setup for your website.
-Just [email us](mailto:affiliatesupport@cfwhiteboard.com).
+It adds a Whiteboard widget to your WOD blog posts, and creates athlete profiles where your athletes can search past results.

+We're currently in Beta, which means you can use the service for free.
+We want to create a service that CrossFitters love, so don't hesitate to [email us](mailto:affiliatesupport@cfwhiteboard.com) with any questions or feedback.
+We have helped most of our gyms with setting up a custom Whiteboard position, adding the Athletes page to their main menu, and other wordpress-related requests.
+Let us know how we can help! [affiliatesupport@cfwhiteboard.com](mailto:affiliatesupport@cfwhiteboard.com)

 == Installation ==

-1. Upload the plugin to the `/wp-content/plugins/` directory
+1. From your 'Plugins' menu in WordPress, click Add New and search for **CF Whiteboard**, or upload the plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. The whiteboard will be installed in **Preview Mode** to allow you to adjust settings before letting your athletes use it
-1. When you are satisfied with your setup, visit the CF Whiteboard Settings page to switch the plugin to **Live Mode**
+1. Check your blog for a private example post that will be created so you can try out the Whiteboard
+1. The plugin will add a new Athletes page to your website.
+Be sure to add a link to the Athletes page in your navigation menu
 1. [Email Affiliate Support](mailto:affiliatesupport@cfwhiteboard.com) if we can help you in any way

 == External Links ==